 Audax Credit BDC Inc. (the "Company") is a Delaware corporation that was formed on January 29, 2015.
 The Company is an externally managed, closed-end, non-diversified management investment company that has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
-In addition, the Company intends to elect to be treated for federal income tax purposes as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
-February 17, 2015 was the date of the audited financial statements included in the Company's registration statement on Form 10 (the "Registration Statement").
+In addition, effective with the Company's taxable year ended December 31, 2015, the Company has elected to be treated for federal income tax purposes as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").

-The Company commenced business operations on July 8, 2015, the date on which the company made its first investment.
+The Company commenced business operations on July 8, 2015, the date on which the Company made its first investment.
 The Company has been formed for the purpose of investing primarily in the debt of leveraged, non-investment grade middle market companies, with the principal objective of generating income and capital appreciation.
 The Company's investment strategy is to invest primarily in first lien senior secured loans and selectively in second lien loans to middle market companies.
 During the period prior to July 8, 2015, the Company was a development stage company, as defined in Paragraph 915-10-05, Development Stage Entity, of the Financial Accounting Standards Board's ("FASB's") Accounting Standards Codification, as amended ("ASC").
-During this time, the Company was devoting substantially all of its efforts to establishing its business, and its planned principal operations had not commenced.
+During this time, the Company was devoting substantially all of its efforts to establishing its business and its planned principal operations had not commenced.
 All losses accumulated during the period prior to July 8, 2015 have been considered a part of the Company's development stage activities.